 Generate cash from home, you don’t need a POS terminal or payment gateway with any bank.

 You may think that your website is already working in the best possible way.
 However, the only way to be sure is to do an analysis and A/B testing (also known as split testing) on different elements of your website.
 Use your free time to configure different versions of your home and sales pages, and use A/B testing to see which one works best.
 This way, you’ll know which one converts better and what measures to apply to improve your opening and click-throughs rate.

 It is possible that during this time of higher inactivity, you may not collect enough data to determine with absolute certainty which of the tested items is the one that works best, but you can configure the A/B tests now and carry them out when your business is operating at a higher capacity.

-Offers and free resources for small businesses facing COVID-19
+Offers and free resources for small businesses facing a pandemic

 Here are some of the best resources that can help you, your employees, your clients and your community to better deal with the impact of the pandemic.

 Facebook for Business.
 A new business resource hub detailing the resources Facebook provides to businesses to help deal with COVID-19.

 Google.
 Check out all of Google’s resources for businesses.